Web Localization and Ecommerce

 CMS platforms such as AEM

-The easiest and fastest way to instantly add translation to your website is to leverage a CMS that natively support the Translator API.
-For instance, Adobe Experience Manager (AEM) natively supports Microsoft Translator integration.
+The easiest and fastest way to instantly add translation to your website is to leverage a CMS that natively supports Translator.
+For instance, Adobe Experience Manager (AEM) natively supports Translator integration.
 To add translation, choose to translate the page using the CMS integrated Translator settings interface.